OlhaSvezhentseva/python-label_processing/docs/script_docs/postprocessing.rst

 	**Usage:**

-    	To run the file make sure you are in the folder "postprocessing" and use the following command:
+    	To run the file make sure you are in the folder "postprocessing" and use the following command (example):

    		.. code:: bash